-The Councils and Committees: Pathways to Decisions manual (CCPD) is the primary source for describing how decisions are made at Allan Hancock College (IV.A.6-1).
-Decisions made through shared-governance committees and councils are documented in meeting notes, which are posted on the myHancock portal homepage, and as seen below, are accessible by all AHC students, faculty, and staff (IV.A.6-2).
+The Councils and Committees Pathways to Decisions (CCPD) manual is the primary source for describing how decisions are made at Allan Hancock College (IV.A.6-1).
+Decisions made through shared governance committees and councils are documented in meeting notes, which are posted on the myHancock portal homepage, and are accessible by all AHC students, faculty, and staff, as seen below (IV.A.6-2).